 Taxonomic Nesting Dolls © MJ Sullivan (Spring 2017)

 Human Coevolutionary Effects © Sydney Paul (Spring 2017)

 Living Fossil Jewelry Collection © Ada Chen (Spring 2017)

 Optimal Design Tangrams © Thornton Kimmell (Spring 2017)

 The Deep Sea Guide to Parenthood © Michael LoPalo (Spring 2017)

 Cece Talks Science: The Evolution of Sex © Allin Skiba (Spring 2017)

 Below is a gallery of the creative work students have completed for this assignment:

 You can click on each of the images above to see the work in more detail.
+The description for each image also includes a link to the Project Summary that accompanies the work.
 All of this work is used with permission of the students who produced it.
 Please respect the intellectual property rights of these students by not using their work without their permission.
 If you would like to contact any of the students who produced this work, contact me.